carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 In this post, I will use TypeScript, but you can follow along with plain JS too.

-If we take a look at what this command has generated, we can see a very basic file structure:
+If we take a look at what this command has generated, we can see a fundamental file structure:

 ```bash
 pokecli